Fitness Model Ashleigh Jordan Works Her Abs In Pink High-Waisted Leggings And White Sports Bra

 Fitness model Ashleigh Jordan gave her fans tips on training the abs in the latest video series on her Instagram page.
 Dressed in a white sports bra and pink leggings, Ashleigh used a cable machine throughout the circuit.
 In the first clip, she performed a set of cable crunches which required her to lift her legs as she pulled the cable weight.
 The second video saw her knock out a set of woodchoppers, a lateral movement that incorporated an ab-activating torso twist.
 In the third clip, she powered through cable Brazilian crunches.
 For this exercise, she assumed a push-up position with the cable attached to her legs before raising each knee towards her chest.

-Sh ended the circuit with kneeling cable rope crunches during which she bent over at a 90-degree angle while pulling the weight with her arms overhead.
+She ended the circuit with kneeling cable rope crunches during which she bent over at a 90-degree angle while pulling the weight with her arms overhead.
 In the last clip of the series, Ashleigh advised keeping the arms stationary during these crunches.

 “This is going to ensure that your abdominals are nice and engaged throughout the entire movement,” she said.